How Much Does an MRI Machine Cost – Complete Overview

 The used 0.3T to 0.4T MRIs cost almost twice as much as the 0.2T systems.
-Current price range is 200 – 300.000 euros.
-These MRIs are used for full body examinations.
-Models in this category include the Siemens Magnetom C 0.35T (picture) and Hitachi Aperto 0.4T.
+The current price range is 200 – 300.000 euros.
+These MRIs are used for full-body examinations.
+Models in this category include the Siemens Magnetom C 0.35T and Hitachi Aperto 0.4T.